kiiinda/footwear/README.md

 # footwear
-Bootstrap studio project using carousel to display different types of shoes
+Bootstrap studio project using carousel to display different types of footwear